 Distracted Driving Legislation Attempts in Texas

-A statewide ban for drivers of all ages still hasn’t cleared the last hurdles – the Texas Senate or a signature from Governor Greg Abbott.
+As of 2015 the ban still hadn’t cleared the last hurdles – the Texas Senate or a signature from Governor Greg Abbott.
 Former governor Rick Perry vetoed the bill calling “overreach” and an “effort to micromanage the behavior of adults.”
+Between 2009 and 2016 more than 95 Texas cities passed local ordinances banning some form of cellphone use while driving.
+These ordinances were a local answer for safety until state officials caught up.

-Despite Perry’s veto, some drivers are already banned from texting and driving statewide.
+Despite Perry’s vetoes in years leading up to 2017, some drivers were already banned from texting and driving statewide.

 - School bus drivers, when children are present.